Breeze/breeze.github.io/doc-js/breeze-angular.md

 Every Breeze async method returns a ***promise object***.
 Initially the asynchronous activity is incomplete and the promise object is "unfullfilled".
 Your code continues without knowing the outcome of that activity.
 The promise object has a > then() method.
 You supply success and failure callbacks as parameters to the > then().
 When the asynchronous activity completes, the promise is "fullfilled" and it invokes either your success or your failure callback as appropriate.

-<a href="https://github.com/kriskowal/uncommonjs/blob/master/promises/specification.md" title="'Thenable Promises'">Read more about "Thenable Promises</a>" from the author of the Q.js library, <a href="https://github.com/kriskowal" title="Kris Kowal">Kris Kowal</a>.
-The Angular *$q* implementation adheres to his description in all essential respects.
+<a href="https://github.com/kriskowal/uncommonjs/blob/master/promises/specification.md" title="'Thenable Promises'" target="_blank">Read more about "Thenable Promises</a>" from the author of the Q.js library, <a href="https://github.com/kriskowal" title="Kris Kowal" target="_blank">Kris Kowal</a>.
+The Angular `$q` implementation adheres to his description in all essential respects.

 ###Breeze promises

-Out of the box, a Breeze asynchronous method returns a <a href="http://documentup.com/kriskowal/q/" target="_blank">**Q.js** promise</a>, not an AngularJS <a href="http://docs.angularjs.org/api/ng.$q" target="_blank">**$q** promise</a>.
+Out of the box, a Breeze asynchronous method returns a <a href="http://documentup.com/kriskowal/q/" target="_blank">**Q.js** promise</a>, not an AngularJS <a href="http://docs.angularjs.org/api/ng.$q" target="_blank">***$q*** promise</a>.
 Breeze also assumes that you included the Q.js library in your client stack.

 While the Q.js default makes good sense in other environments, it is not Angular friendly.
 First you have to load the Q library.
-Then you'll find that you often have to convert a Q promise to a *$q* promise because many Angular components don't understand a Q promise.
+Then you'll find that you often have to convert a Q promise to a `$q` promise because many Angular components don't understand a Q promise.
 Because the Angular dirty-checking <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest">"Digest" cycle</a> knows nothing of Q, you'll probably have to call <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply">> $scope.$apply</a>.
-Finally, it's extremely difficult to test with *ng-mocks* when you have a mix of *$q* and Q promises.
+Finally, it's extremely difficult to test with *ng-mocks* when you have a mix of `$q` and Q promises.

-Angular developers should switch to *$q* promises and this Breeze Angular Service does that for you automatically.
+Angular developers should switch to `$q` promises and this Breeze Angular Service does that for you automatically.

 ### *$q* usage

 There's nothing to it.
-Breeze async methods now return Angular *$q* promises.
-Append promise callbacks to those promises per the *$q* API.
+Breeze async methods now return Angular `$q` promises.
+Append promise callbacks to those promises per the `$q` API.

 {% highlight javascript linenos=table %}
 var promise = entityManager